lyind/handbork/content/docs/dev-and-releng/devportal/_index.md

 In more detail: every GitHub user account that is a member in one of the [GitHub teams](https://github.com/orgs/giantswarm/teams) in the `giantswarm` Github organization should have access.
 This normally includes every person working with Giant Swarm.

-## Software and deployment

-The developer portal is based on [Backstage](https://backstage.io/), an open source software initially developed by Spotify.
-Backstage was accepted to the Cloud Native Computing Foundation on September 8, 2020 and is currently (as of August 2023) at the Incubating project maturity level.

-The main repository for our deployment is [giantswarm/backstage](https://github.com/giantswarm/backstage).

-### Staying informed about changed

-To stay tuned about user-facing changes in the portal, you can subscribe to the releases of these repositories.
-We make an effort to explain the changes as good as we can.

-- [giantswarm/backstage](https://github.com/giantswarm/backstage/releases) for the general user interface.
-- [giantswarm/backstage-catalog-importer](https://github.com/giantswarm/backstage-catalog-importer/releases) for details on the catalog data.

 ## Content and functions

 As of August 2023, the portal consists mainly of the catalog, which offers a quick access to information about the software we produce, and a bit more.